thjashin/multires-conv/README.md

 ## Training

-We provide multi-GPU training code for all experiments (PTB-XL coming soon!).
+We provide multi-GPU training code for all experiments.
 For example,
 ```
 bash scripts/seq_cifar.sh